-- Dental professionals have a critical role in monitoring patients' gum health at each check-up, in diagnosing periodontal disease and advising those who are at risk.
+- Dental professionals have a critical role in monitoring patients' gum health at each examination, in diagnosing periodontal disease and advising those who are at risk.

 When do claims occur?

-- Poor communication between a dentist and patient, where a patient believes they have not been fully informed about treatment, risks, benefits and possible alternatives.
+- poor communication between a dentist and patient, where a patient believes they haven't been fully informed about treatment, risks, benefits and possible alternatives

 Follow the guidance

-Follow available national guidance to make sure your treatment is evidence-based – for example, the British Society of Periodontology's guidance on the Basic Periodontal Examination (BPE), and the BSP flowchart implementing the 2017 classification.
+Follow available national guidance to make sure your treatment is evidence-based - for example, the British Society of Periodontology's guidance on the Basic Periodontal Examination (BPE), and the BSP flowchart implementing the 2017 classification.

 Keep detailed notes